garganm1/Neural-Machine-Translation-with-Bahdanau-Attention/README.md

 The dataset is provided by an organization through the below link:
 Link for getting data - http://www.manythings.org/bilingual/

-The notebook is segmented into sections:
+The notebook is segmented into following sections:

 Section 1: Data Processing <br>
 Section 2: Data Tokenization <br>